What to Pack for Buffalo

 December, January, February

-Add: Insulated waterproof boots, Heavy winter coat, Thermal base layers, Wool socks, Warm hat, gloves, scarf
+Add: Insulated waterproof boots, Heavy winter coat, Fleece-lined hat and gloves, Thermal base layers

 Spring